ericzhangzhw/MLS-C01-Mindmap/03-modeling/mindmap.md

 ### 5. Algorithms for Text Data (NLP)
 - **Object2Vec**
-  - **Concept**: A customizable neural embedding algorithm that creates vector representations of objects (e.g., words, sentences, users, products) by learning from their relationships.
+  - **Concept**: A customizable neural embedding algorithm that creates vector representations (embeddings) of various objects (e.g., sentences, users, products) by learning from their relationships.
+The goal is to adjust the vectors so that objects with similar relationships are closer together in the embedding space.
+  - **Analogy**: A librarian organizes books (objects) by creating a mental map (embedding space) where similar books are placed together.
+By observing what readers borrow, the librarian refines the map, making it easier to find related books.
   - **Problem Type**: General Purpose Embedding.
   - **Data Formats**: `JSON Lines` (sentence-sentence or label-sentence pairs) for training. `JSON` for inference.
   - **Compute**: Supports CPU & GPU.